 This is very hard!
 I take lots of healthy snacks with me and just try to stick to fish, rice and veg when eating out.
 If I can take a juicer with me, I do!

 Your favourite snacks?

 Clearspring rice crackers, tamari-roasted almonds, nut butter on oat cakes, and Nakd fruit/nut bars.

 Are there any cookbooks you couldn’t live without?

 When you go out to dinner, how do you navigate the menu?
-What are your tips for healthy eating at restaurants?

 I tend to ask if things have sugar or dairy in (many Asian fusion places have sugar in their dishes, which is annoying).
 I don’t eat meat and never have pudding (which is so hard as I have a very sweet tooth!).
 I have yet to find some restaurants that make it easy and a pleasure to eat out.

 What is the hardest part of the day for you to avoid temptation?